dbsanfte/eqemu-maps-docker/README.md

 This container clones the EQEMU Maps github project into /home/eqemu/maps.
 Mount this folder as a volume into your eqemu-server-docker container at both /home/eqemu/maps and /home/eqemu/Maps.

-Its ENTRYPOINT is set to /bin/true so it will simply exit once run.
+Its ENTRYPOINT is set to tail /dev/null so it will stay up forever.
 It exists only to provide its volume, as any sidekick container does.